oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/affine_algebras.md

 ### Types

-The OSCAR type for elements of quotient rings of  multivariate polynomial rings is of parametrized form `MPolyQuo{T}`, where `T` is the element type of the polynomial ring.
+The OSCAR type for elements of quotients of  multivariate polynomial rings is of parametrized form `MPolyQuo{T}`, where `T` is the element type of the polynomial ring.

 ### Creating Elements of Affine Algebras

-Elements of an affine algebra $A = R/I$ are created as images of elements of $R$ under the projection map or by directly coercing elements of $R$ into $A$.
+Elements of an affine algebra `A=R/I` are created as images of elements of `R` under the projection map or by directly coercing elements of `R` into `A`.

 ###### Examples